 In mid-1878 Hicks teamed up with a dramatic company and performed the internationally acclaimed Uncle Tom’s Cabin.
 Hosea Easton played the title role, becoming the first African American to play Tom in the Southern hemisphere.
 It ran for 12 weeks to sold out audiences in Melbourne.
 Hosea expanded to other roles, including in a theatrical performance in Robinson Crusoe.
 He eventually formed his own ensemble, the Easton Uncle Tom Company, which toured with other racially integrated dramatic and musical acts.

-Easton spent the rest of his life in Australia, an extraordinarily beloved figure, until his death in 1899.
+Easton spent the rest of his life in Australia, a widely known and beloved figure, until his death in 1899.
 When he was hospitalized, other performers staged a benefit concert to help pay his medical costs.
 When Hosea Easton died of cancer, his large funeral became a parade of fans and other musicians who marched with his casket down the street to the cemetery.

 Virtually unknown in his own country, Hosea Easton became a legend on the other side of the world.